FlorianMarquardt/MastodonOriginalPostsViewer/README.md

 You can deploy this locally or possibly on a platform like PythonAnywhere (for everyone to use).

-Locally, just install the dependencies
+Locally, just download the showmas.py into some directory and install the dependencies

 ```
 pip install flask mastodon.py python-dotenv
 ```

-Then create a file ```mastodon.env``` with the following content:
+Then create a file ```mastodon.env``` inside the same directory, with the following content:

 ```
 MASTODON_INSTANCE_URL=https://your.instance.url